Datagram-Group/llama-city-release/README.md

-- Download the appropriate version.
-Don't forget to download and configure the `config.yaml` file.
+- Don't forget to download and configure the `config.yaml` file.

 - Launch the application with a config: